PROBIC/mSWEEP/README.md

 > cmake ..
 > make
 ```
-- This will download and install mSWEEP.
+- This will compile the mSWEEP executable in build/bin/mSWEEP.
-- You can remove the build directory afterwards.

 # Usage
 # Toy data